'Failed by the system': Foster parents devastated after 2-year-old killed by biological mother

 Digging into court documents, ABC Action News discovered that Stinson and Jordan's father had a history of domestic battery.
 A Largo arrest report from July stated that Jordan's father drove the boy to Stinson's home, to exchange custody of Jordan.
 According to the report, Stinson "did not want the child yet," which caused an argument that became physical when the father punched Stinson.

-A representative with the Florida Department of Children and Families told ABC Action News Jordan was never under the custody of the state, adding the Pinellas County Sheriff's Office is in charge of child protective services in the county as well as death investigations.
+A representative with the Florida Department of Children and Families told ABC Action News Jordan was never under the direct custody of the state— rather a private agency funded by DCF.
+The representative also added the Pinellas County Sheriff's Office is in charge of child protection investigations in the county, as well as death investigations.

 In a statement DCF said in part, “The loss of this child is profoundly saddening.
 We are actively working with the Pinellas County Sheriff's Office and the Largo Police Department during the course of their criminal investigation.
 Pinellas County Sheriff's Office conducts all child protective investigations in Pinellas County, not DCF.”

-ABC Action News has reached out to Pinellas County Sheriff's Office for a comment and they said they are working on sending us the documents in Jordan's case.
+ABC Action News reached out to the Pinellas County Sheriff's Office, who in turn released several documents that revealed disturbing details pertaining to Jordan's case.
+Click here to read more.

-The Largo Police Dept. confirmed, Wednesday afternoon, a Directions for Living case worker visited the Stinson apartment the day before she reported him missing.
+The Largo Police Dept. confirmed, Wednesday afternoon, a Directions for Living caseworker visited the Stinson apartment the day before she reported him missing.

 ABC Action News contacted Directions for Living for comment and received the following response: